[Phil Wilson in the Chair]

 “Over the past four years, Xinjiang has been the target of some of the most restrictive and comprehensive security measures ever deployed by a state against its own people.”

-That includes the large-scale use of technology and penalties to curtail Islamic identity, stopping them practicing their religion.
+That includes the large-scale use of technology and penalties to curtail Islamic identity, stopping them practising their religion.
 Uyghurs face severe travel restrictions and are subject to ethnic profiling at thousands of checkpoints.
 Most alarmingly, as we have heard already, the Chinese authorities are building and operating high-security camps on a huge and growing scale.
 Testimonies from Uyghurs living abroad confirm that they are detention camps, where inmates are often beaten, terrorised and brainwashed.
 This is the brutal subjugation of an ethnic minority aimed at crushing their identity.

 The detention camps in Xinjiang are the most recent Chinese human rights abuses to draw the world’s attention, but we must not forget that human rights abuses in China are the norm, not the exception, especially for China’s ethnic minorities.
 Of the roughly 1.4 billion people living in China, over 1.2 billion are Han Chinese.
 Ethnic minorities with distinct cultures and identities, such as the Uyghurs—and the Tibetans, who are better known—live mostly in the outer regions of China and tend to be seen as threats by China’s one-party state.